orbitinghail/graft/FUTURE.md

 2. Collect offsets and rLSNs per Volume from Segments into candidate chunks.
 Care should be taken to always include all Segments from a Snapshot to handle duplicate offsets.
 Stop collection once the largest chunk is larger than min_bucket size.
 3. Partition any chunks larger than max_bucket by offset and LSN until all chunks are smaller than max_bucket size.
 4. Iterate through chunks from largest to smallest, emitting Segments as they reach min_bucket size.
-5. Commit added/removed segments to each MetaStore
+5. Commit added/removed segments to each Metastore
 6. Delete all removed segments

 # Page deltas